aws-ia/cloudformation-fastly-resource-providers/docs/user/src/main/docs/README.md

 If we missed something, open an issue to let us know, or even better, contribute an extension!

 The **Full Fastly CloudFormation Resources Reference** is available [here](resources).

+### Implementation notes

+For the Fastly::Services::Version resource, Fastly does not support the deletion of service versions.
+In order to support the CFN framework, which requires that resources can be deleted, the comment field is set to "CFN-DELETED" when a service resource is deleted, which causes the version to be ignored by subsequent list and get operations.